 The Boulder Patch kelp community in the Prudhoe Bay area of the Beaufort Sea is a sensitive habitat which has the potential of being impacted by oil and gas activities.
 Some rocks there were cleared in 2002 and have been monitored from 2002 to 2006.
 Because of the very slow natural recruitment observed then it is necessary to continue this monitoring for another four years to determine the reasons for this slow recruitment, how the communities naturally recover from disturbances, the initial recruitment, and possibly the natural succession.

 Website :: BOEM Alaska Environmental Stewardship Website

-Recovery in a High Arctic Kelp Community (AK-08-12-02) was updated over 2 years ago
+Recovery in a High Arctic Kelp Community (AK-08-12-02) was updated about 3 years ago

 Description has been changed.